Are you looking to craft a pre-sales questionnaire that collects qualifying information about new leads?

-You probably don’t want to pitch an expensive service to a low-level employee.
+You probably don’t want to pitch an expensive service to a lower level employee.
 Your sales goal for those lower in the hierarchy is to convince them to recommend you to the decision-maker.

 If you have a lot of leads, then the designation also helps you prioritize reaching out to ones with authority.

-If your customer base includes enterprises, this pre-sales survey questionnaire is useful for an additional reason.
+Secondly, if your customer base includes enterprises, this pre-sales survey questionnaire is useful for another reason.
 Often, enterprises have a procurements division that has very specific requirements for vendors.